People's Revolutionary Party of Kangleipak: History

 After unification, PREPAK, along with PLA/RPF and UNLF, launched a social reformation campaign in the state of Manipur.
 The campaign was aimed at eradicating crimes against women, drug and alcohol addictions etc.

 The group's General Secretary L. Masunga was killed on 19 May 1993.
 After the death of L. Masunga, Subash alias Paliba was elected as the General Secretary, Achamba as Chairman, Naba as Vice-Chairman, Tajila as Commander-in-chief, Chinglemba Mangang as the Defence Secretary.
 However, Achamba was removed from Chairmanship soon after.

-In the early 2000s, the group again split into two factions - one headed by its General secretary, the other by the Vice-Chairman.
-Efforts were made by the UNLF, PLA/RPF, KYKL and KCP to reunite the two factions.
+In the early 2000s, the group again split into two factions - one headed by its General Secretary, the other by the Vice-Chairman.
+Efforts were made by the UNLF, PLA/RPF, KYKL, and KCP to reunite the two factions.
 Many cadres of both factions lost their lives in factional clashes.

 In, 2006/2007, both the factions of PREPAK were re-united.
 However, another faction led by Defence Secretary Chinglemba Mangang of the General Secretary faction split off to form the United People's Party of Kangleipak (UPPK).

 Area of operation

-As the cadres are drawn from the Meitei people and the Pangal people, the group operates mainly in the Imphal valley.
+As the cadres are drawn from the Meitei people and the Pangal people, the group operates mainly in the Imphal valley of India and the neighbouring Kabaw Valley in the conflict zone of Myanmar.

 It is believed that the group has camps in Myanmar for training in understanding with the NSCN-K.